Developing Human Capital

 Nowadays, companies the world over are competing to create new services by leveraging big data with AI and ICT technologies.
 Konica Minolta, too, is aiming to become a digital company with insight into implicit challenges, the key to which is the transformation of human capital.

-To create innovative value, every person has to let their individuality shine and professionals holding diverse views must engage in uninhibited discussions.
+To create innovative value, every person has to thrive as an individual and professionals holding diverse views must engage in uninhibited discussions.

 Key Measures and KPIs